veereshhalagegowda/platformDocumentation/1.0.0/Components/Charts/Ngx Charts/ngx-pie-chart.md

     }

     ```
--   **select (Events):** It takes a click event which is done on the bars of the chart.
-It display some result on click or hover of mouse.
-For example, displaying data point, label on click of individual bars.
+-   **select (Events):** It takes a click event which is done on the slice of the chart.
+It displays some result on click or hover of the mouse.
+For example, displaying data point, the label on click of individual slice.
 -   **scheme:** It is a color scheme of the chart.
 For example,
     ```ts
     let colorSets = [